JacekKarnowka/SudokuSolver/README.md

-Sudoku Solver with the use of backtracking algorithm.
+Sudoku Solver using a backtracking algorithm.